-Since 1951 Nepal entered the modern era and remains a country rich in natural beauty.
-One of its main industries is agriculture, which is very important for the country’s economy.
+Since 1951 Nepal entered the modern era, and remains a country rich in natural beauty.
+One of its main economic activities is agriculture, which is very important for the country’s economy.

 Tourism is Nepal’s largest industry and its largest source of foreign exchange and income.
-Being the location of eight of the ten highest mountains in the world, Nepal is a privileged destination for mountaineers, climbers and anyone seeking adventure.
-Nepal’s Hindu and Buddhist heritage and cool climate are also strong attractions for tourists.
+With eight of the world’s ten highest mountains, Nepal is a privileged destination for mountaineers, climbers and people seeking adventure.
+Nepal’s Hindu and Buddhist heritage and cool climate are also strong attractions.

-This page provides general information, you will find specific information on each project in its section.
-Depending on each program, different information will be included or excluded, also they will have different schedules both of arrival and of cooperation.
+This page is of general information, you will have specific information of each project in its section, since according to the program, different conditions or concepts will be included or excluded, also they will have different schedules both of arrival and of cooperation.
 We work with the local organization.

 PROGRAMS IN NEPAL

 WHEN CAN YOU COLLABORATE ON VOLUNTEER PROJECTS IN NEPAL?

 Social projects in Nepal such as:

 - Youth empowerment